dukeboard/kevoree-modeling-framework/README.md

 ### DataStore API

-To perform low level storage, KMF rely on a very simple DataStore API.
-Basically it rely on interface which can perform get, put, and remove operation.The KMF framework already offer these mapping on existing API to realize this storage.
+To perform the actual storage, KMF relies on a very simple DataStore API.
+Basically it defines an interface with get, put and remove operations.
+The KMF framework already offers several DataStorage solutions.

 * MemoryDataStore
 * Redis (in progress)